 Whilst not a binding condition, engagement with fixed income securities in scope focusing on issuers and key other stakeholders may be conducted on material ESG issues.
-Such activities will inform on the issuer ESG assessment and the ongoing validity of the assigned Fundamental ESG (Risk) Rating.
-In some instances, insights and outcomes of engagement could contribute to a change and/or a downgrade of the assigned Fundamental ESG (Risk) Rating below the minimum threshold, making it no longer eligible for investment.
+Such activities will inform on the issuer ESG assessment and the ongoing validity of the assigned sustainability themes and Fundamental ESG (Risk) Rating.
+In some instances, insights and outcomes of engagement could contribute to a change in the qualification to sustainability themes and/or a downgrade of the assigned Fundamental ESG (Risk) Rating below the minimum threshold, making it no longer eligible for investment.

 The majority of engagement activities focussed on gaining insights into an issuer's management of key ESG matters.
-In other instances, engagement may be to encourage issuers to adopt more progressive ESG practices.
+In other instances, engagement may be to encourage issuers to adopt more progressive ESG practices, or to better determine its qualification to our sustainability themes.

-- Engagement for insight (fact finding): this type of interaction may occur in order to better . understand where an ESG practice or performance matter is something we are comfortable with.
+Engagement for insight (fact finding): this type of interaction may occur in order to better • understand where an ESG practice or performance matter is something we are comfortable with, or better determine its gualification to our sustainability themes.
 In the case of the former, it may occur as part of a routine issuer interaction and be unprompted by an actual performance issue.
 We would then evaluate whether the information gained would lead to a change of view on an issuer, and this would be factored into the ESG assessment of the issuer, and/or the investment positioning.
 Whether it would change the ESG assessment would depend on a number of factors including how material an issue is given the economic activity, geographical footprint, and performance trend, etc. If there is no change in the Fundamental ESG (Risk) Rating assigned, this would reflect the conclusion that the information does not change the status of the issuer's ongoing ESG suitability, so there are no resulting investment action required.
 The escalation process would stop.
 Where there is a change, the change could be an upgrade or a downgrade of the issuer's ESG metric (e.g., Fundamental ESG (Risk) Rating).
 Then depending on what the revised Fundamental ESG (Risk) Rating is, it could potentially trigger an investment action e.g., a divestment where it is held, or formally coded to be restricted from future investment where this no longer meets the minimum threshold set for investment eligible.
-Even if the revised Fundamental ESG (Risk) Rating does not trigger a change in eligibility status of an issuer, there may still be a review of investment positioning, but this would be at the discretion of the investment manager.
-The escalation process may stop at this stage, but if it is felt there is scope to engagement to improve practices, the escalation would move to engaging for influence. - Engagement for influence (change facilitation): this type of engagement may occur as a result of an incident and/or performance being at a level which is not considered in line with what the investment manager would consider to be acceptable/appropriate.
+Even if the revised Fundamental ESG (Risk) Rating does not trigger a change in eligibility status of an issuer, there may still be a review of investment positioning, but this would be at the discretion of the Investment Manager.
+The escalation process may stop at this stage, but if it is felt there is scope to engagement to improve practices, the escalation would move to engaging for influence.

+• Engagement for influence (change facilitation): this type of engagement may occur as a result of an incident and/or performance being at a level which is not considered in line with what the Investment Manager would consider to be acceptable/appropriate.